ingridtartaglia/sun-salutation/README.md

-# #20 - Yoga for Beginners
+# #20 - Sun Salutation
 ---
-Learn yoga with this incredible ionic app!
+Learn the sun salutation with this incredible ionic app!

 Technologies used:
 - HTML